 There may be refinance programs or options that are available to help you.
 You can review housing programs by contacting your local public housing authority (PHA).
 There are also refinances that you can consider.
 These are referred to as streamline refinances and they are a government-backed mortgage option that can help those in need.
 You may be able to qualify for assistance that can help you better manage a home loan.

 The Top Reasons People Consider Refinancing a Home That Has Lost Value

-There are so many different reasons people refinance their mortgage.
+There are so many different reasons people consider refinancing a home that has lost value.
 Some are more popular than others.
 Some of the most popular reasons people refinance are:

 - A Reduced Interest Rate

 - Get Cash Out of Their Home